westlicht/performer/_pages/manual/index.md

 <h2 id="introduction">Introduction</h2>

 **PER\|FORMER** is an open source and open hardware eurorack sequencer module.
 It packs a lot of functionality into a small form factor and was designed both as a versatile sequencer in the studio as well as for live performance.
-To fully take advantage of all the features available in this module, it is highly recommended to study this document carefully..
+To fully take advantage of all the features available in this module, it is highly recommended to study this document carefully.

 The [Concepts](#concepts) chapter introduces the overall architecture and functionality of the sequencer.
 The [User Interface](#ui) chapter gives an overview of the user interface and introduces key concepts of how to use the sequencer.
 The [Pages](#pages) chapter goes into more detail in terms of functionality and user interface of the various modes and contexts in the sequencer and introduces common workflows.